nodejs/node/doc/api/async_hooks.md

 * `fn` {Function} The function to bind to the current `AsyncResource`.

 Binds the given function to execute to this `AsyncResource`'s scope.

+The returned function will have an `asyncResource` property referencing the `AsyncResource` to which the function is bound.

 #### `asyncResource.runInAsyncScope(fn[, thisArg, ...args])`
 <!-- YAML